sucv/ValueInvesting/ReadMe.md

 New to value investing?
 Start with the [fundamental concepts](https://en.wikipedia.org/wiki/Value_investing) pioneered by Benjamin Graham and Warren Buffett.

 Also take your emotion and greed in control.

+## ⚠️ Limitation

++ I am not a professional analyst.
+I made all the calculation / estimation based on historical data (latest 3-4 yr) based on my understanding and AI's guidance.
++ No proprietary data source.
+  + All the calculation / estimation are based on the unofficial yfinance Python library.
+It contains only the latest 3 or 4 annual or quarterly financial statements, plus the trailing twelve months (TTM).
++ Yahoo Finance may disable the API in the future.

 ## ⚠️ Disclaimer